edgedb/edgedb/docs/stdlib/generic.rst

 .. eql:operator:: gteq: anytype >= anytype -> bool

-    Performs a greater than/equals comparison with operands of :eql:type:`anytype`.
+    Performs a greater than/equals comparison with two values of :eql:type:`anytype`.

     This results in a :eql:type:`bool` of ``true`` if the left operand